jrihon/thesis/chapters/00_chapter/00_section_02.typ

 //  [#a]
 //}

-== Characterisation of nucleic acid structures
+== Characterisation of biomolecular structures
 Before any technical section, it is always a good idea to exactly define the terms used to remove ambiguity from the proverbial equations.
 As it stands, this is the vision statement of the _International Union for Pure and Applied Chemistry_ (IUPAC) #mcite(("Iupac1983nucleicacids"), biblio).